grimy88/Scripts/README.md

 9) Set_date:
 Set_date is python script used to set date and time on windows OS.
 Call the function and send parameters for date and for time you want to set.

+10) Select_window:
+Select window is a script written in python to select and put up front an application window on windows OS.
+Regular expression is used to find the appliaction window name.